-Angelina Jolie Called A Phony By Brad PItt Referencing Actress’ Interview?
+Angelina Jolie Called A Phony By Brad Pitt Referencing Actress’ Interview?

 “He feels like the entire interview was Angie’s attempt to change the narrative that she was to blame for their divorce.
 Brad didn’t think Angie was being genuine at all.
 The dramatic pauses, the tears — he told his friends that he thought she was acting.”

 The publication reminds that Angelina accidentally referred to their six children as hers but then corrected herself by referring them as both her children and Pitt’s.
-The source goes on to state that there were conditions attached to Jolie being permitted to take the kids to Cambodia, recently.
+The source goes on to state that there were conditions attached to Jolie being permitted to take the kids to Cambodia recently.

 “We are a family and we will always be a family.”
 Angelina Jolie opens up about family after split with Brad Pitt https://t.co/pGf2CNKWXQ pic.twitter.com/0sbbC1MqPr